-No specific chemical or pharmacological antidotes of tree are known, hence Treatment the treatment can only be symptomatic.
+No specific chemical or pharmacological antidotes of the tree are known, hence Treatment the treatment can only be symptomatic.

 - It is unsafe to use Bakayan in pregnancy.
 It is contraindicated in pregnancy and breastfeeding.

-- It promotes onset of periods.
+- It promotes the onset of periods.

-- It may cause mouth burning, blood vomiting, production of abnormally small amounts of urine etc.
+- It may cause mouth burning, blood vomiting, production of abnormally small amounts of urine, etc.